celer-network/sgn/docs/sgncli/sgncli_tx_govern_submit-proposal_param-change.md

 ### Options

 ```
-      --dry-run      ignore the --gas flag and perform a simulation of a transaction, but don't broadcast it
-      --gas string   gas limit to set per-transaction; set to "auto" to calculate required gas automatically (default 200000) (default "200000")
   -h, --help         help for param-change
       --indent       Add indent to JSON response
       --trust-node   Trust connected full node (don't verify proofs for responses) (default true)